 1. Comfort and Health

-Maintaining a consistent room temperature can enhance comfort, resulting in improved sleep, increased productivity, and enhanced overall well-being.
+Maintaining a consistent room temperature can improve comfort, leading to better sleep, greater productivity, and overall well-being.
 Too hot or too cold environments can cause discomfort, disrupt sleep patterns, or even impact health, especially in vulnerable individuals such as children and the elderly.

 2. Energy Efficiency